SRSG-Workshops/spreadsheets/_episodes/00-intro.md

 - "Good data organisation is the foundation of any research project."
 ---

-After this lesson, you will be able to:

-* Implement best practices in organising tabular data (that is, data organised in rows and columns)
-* Identify and address common formatting mistakes
-* Understand approaches for handling dates in spreadsheets
-* Utilise basic quality control to validate data on input and limit incorrect data entry
-* Effectively export data from spreadsheet programs
-* Know overall good data practices

 ## Spreadsheet programs

 Good data organisation is the foundation of any research project that relies on data analysis - it is of paramount